 This way, resistance against organisational changes becomes a valuable source of managerial information.

-Dr. Gabriele Jacobs, Associate Professor at the Department of Organisation and Personnel Management at Rotterdam School of Management, Erasmus University (RSM), was a member of a team of researchers who studied employee reactions to change projects in a large police organisation
+Dr. Gabriele Jacobs, Professor at the Department of Organisation and Personnel Management at Rotterdam School of Management, Erasmus University (RSM), was a member of a team of researchers who studied employee reactions to change projects in a large police organisation